Paperspace/paperspace-node/README.md

 ### Setup

 Before you can use this tool, you'll need a [Paperspace account](https://paperspace.com).
-For v0, you'll use your Paperspace.com login credentials (email/password) to obtain API access tokens.
-We'll be offering a more robust API token system soon.
+You'll use this account to obtain Paperspace API keys.

+### Obtaining an API key

+First, sign in to your [Paperspace account](https://paperspace.com).
+Click 'Launch Console' at top right.
+From your admin console, you should find an 'Account Info' section.
+There, you'll find a form where you can create API keys.
+You'll use the API keys you generate here to authenticate your requests.

 ## Usage

 You can interact with Paperspace's API in two ways: programatically (from within JavaScript), or from the command line.
 Both tools are backed by the same underlying API client.
-The method and parameters are the same format for both.

 ### Programmatic